 [Section 175ZA inserted by No. 75 of 1992 s.
 4.]

 175ZB.
-Amendment of returns
+Return, amendment of

 (1) Where the Electoral Commissioner is satisfied that a return or claim under this Part contains a formal error or is subject to a formal defect, the Electoral Commissioner may amend the return or claim to the extent necessary to correct the error or remove the defect.